-Tambomachay is place that honors water.
-The ruins consist of a serious of aqueducts and small fountains but the exact purpose of the site remains unknown.
+Tambomachay is a place that honors water.
+The ruins consist of a series of aqueducts and small fountains but the exact purpose of the site remains unknown.
 It seems elaborate to have only served as a place to water animals.

 And Unexpected History of Machu Picchu

 As Rómelo told us a little about these ruins, he also took the opportunity to tell us more about his personal story.
 He shared with us a book that he helped co-author with American author Carol Cumes called Journey to Machu Picchu.
 It shares even more about his family, specifically his great uncle, Agustín Lizárraga:

 In 1900, Agustín began to clear land by burning the dense vegetation at Inkarakkay, a valley at the foot of Waynapichu.
 One day after burning a great stretch of plant growth, he climbed the cleared slopes to explore an area he’d never entered.
 There, Agustín found an ancient stairway rising from the banks of the Urubamba River, west of the mountain and leading to a place that is known today as the Sacred Plaza of Machu Picchu.